charleennewland/blog/Assessment_models.md

 #### Some of the well-known assessment models, according to [4] are:

-1) Shingo Assessment; developed by the Shingo Institute, the Shingo Model is based on principles and concepts inspired by Japanese industrial engineer Shigeo Shingo [5]
+1) Shingo Assessment; developed by the Shingo Institute, the Shingo Model is based on principles and concepts inspired by Japanese industrial engineer Shigeo Shingo [5].

-2) European Foundation for Quality Management (EFQM); The European Foundation for Quality Management (EFQM) provides a framework and a set of tools for organizations to assess and improve their performance, focusing strongly on quality, excellence, and continuous improvement [6]
+2) European Foundation for Quality Management (EFQM); The European Foundation for Quality Management (EFQM) provides a framework and a set of tools for organizations to assess and improve their performance, focusing strongly on quality, excellence, and continuous improvement [6].

-3) Malcom Baldrige National Quality Award (MBQA); The Malcolm Baldrige National Quality Award (MBNQA), also known as the Baldrige Award, is a prestigious U.S. government recognition for exceptional quality and performance excellence, named after Malcolm Baldrige, the former U.S. Secretary of Commerce from 1981 to 1987, who championed quality management [7]
+3) Malcom Baldrige National Quality Award (MBQA); The Malcolm Baldrige National Quality Award (MBNQA), also known as the Baldrige Award, is a prestigious U.S. government recognition for exceptional quality and performance excellence, named after Malcolm Baldrige, the former U.S. Secretary of Commerce from 1981 to 1987, who championed quality management [7].

 4) Kobayashi 20 Keys of workplace improvement; The "Kobayashi 20 Keys" are principles for workplace improvement by Iwao Kobayashi, a Japanese consultant.
-These keys emphasize lean manufacturing and continuous improvement to enhance operational performance and quality [8]
+These keys emphasize lean manufacturing and continuous improvement to enhance operational performance and quality [8].

-5) Rapid Plant Assessment (RPA); RPA is a manufacturing assessment tool designed for quick evaluation, aimed at enhancing a facility's performance and efficiency by identifying improvement opportunities.
-[9]
+5) Rapid Plant Assessment (RPA); RPA is a manufacturing assessment tool designed for quick evaluation, aimed at enhancing a facility's performance and efficiency by identifying improvement opportunities [9].

 The image below presents a description of these models, potential drawbacks, and an evaluation of how components of these assessment tools align with the Shingo dimensions and principles with category weights highlighted in blue.